Updated August 12, 2017

 - If there’s a queue, it’s short and efficiently managed.
 NEXUS members tend to be experienced in screening procedures so the process moves quickly.

 - A kiosk has always been available, without any queues.
-I place my passport on the reader, get in position for an iris scan, and answer a few simple questions similar to those on a customs declaration form.
+I place my passport on the reader, get in position for an iris scan, and answer a few simple questions similar to those on the Declaration Card.
 The kiosk prints a receipt to be handed to an officer at customs control.
 It takes less than two minutes.
 There have been numerous occasions, especially when arriving at less busy airports such as Halifax, that it’s clear I’ve been the first one to reach the arrivals area.

 Benefits in the U.S.